nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Currently, English is the only language that is supported by our application.

 As we are aware that there are many international students studying in NUS SoC, we intend to add more language support (such as Chinese, French, Japanese, Korean etc.) so that international students can better enjoy our app!

+We plan to address and improve language support in V1.6.

 ## 5.4 More Social Media Support